Anija Parish: Modern period

-After the soviet occupation of Estonia ended, Anija parish was re-established on January 16, 1992 in the borders of the preceding Anija Rural Council.
+After the soviet occupation of Estonia ended, Anija parish was re-established on January 16, 1992, in the borders of the preceding Anija Rural Council.
 The town of Kehra became a part of the parish on December 2, 2002 and the borough of Aegviidu on October 21, 2017.

 Nature

 Around half of the area of the parish is forested, while bodies of water account for about 3% of the area.
 The parish is home to the reservoirs of Soodla, Raudoja, Aavoja, and Kaunissaare, which belong to the Tallinn water supply system.
 The Jägala River, along with its tributaries of Soodla, Aavoja, Mustjõgi, Jõelähtme, Jänijõgi, and Tarvasjõgi, flow through the parish.

-The southeastern corner of the hilly Aegviidu is home to the popular Nelijärve lakes, while many other lakes dot the landscape east of Aegviidu on the lands of the Põhja-Kõrvemaa Nature Reserve and the village of Jäneda, with Kivijärv, Venejärv, Ännijärv, and Aegviidu blue springs among them.
+The southeastern corner of the hilly Aegviidu is home to the popular Nelijärve Lakes, while many other lakes dot the landscape east of Aegviidu on the lands of the Põhja-Kõrvemaa Nature Reserve and the village of Jäneda, with Kivijärv, Venejärv, Ännijärv, and Aegviidu blue springs among them.
 The Kaunismaa area in the village of Kuusemäe, between Kehra and Anija, is home to a collection of small lakes.
 The village of Mustjõe is home to a large, flooded quarry, that operated between 1985 and 1992.
 The material extracted from the quarry was used for the construction of the second track of the Tallinn-Tapa railway.

 The Põhja-Kõrvemaa, Soodla, Voose, and Aegviidu areas are notable for their naturally hilly landscape.
-The village of Ülejõe is home to a large ash mountain (tuhamägi), made of the manufacturing leftovers of Kehra pulp and paper mill and general garbage.
+There is also a fairly large artificial mound in the village of Ülejõe, made of the manufacturing leftovers of Kehra pulp and paper mill and general garbage.